 We’re less likely to agonize over how to love our friends.
 The reason is obvious.
 We almost always like our friends.
 We have things in common with them and enjoy being with them.
 And we’re not bound to them if something changes.

-Sure, there are times where friendships are challenged, but in most of those cases, the friendship dissolves if it can’t be repaired relatively quickly.
+Sure, there are times where friendships are challenged, but in many cases, the friendship dissolves if it can’t be repaired.
 We don’t often try to figure out how to love a friend who has betrayed us, for example.
 I’m not saying we don’t love these people, but we’re probably less worried about how to prove we do.
 It’s a little easier to let go.

 Sometimes people ponder what it means to love our neighbors or enemies, but now we’re talking about something entirely different than love for family or friends.
 We’re mostly talking about situations in which we don’t expect much in return.